The Application Process

 If you reach this step, congratulations, you will take part to our Multiple Mini Interviews.
 We have a dedicated page that will tell you everything you need to know about MMIs and contains the most up-to-date information on how to prepare for them.
 For 2022-23 admission year, the MMIs will be split in two parts:

 - One online-asynchronous section which will take part in January 2022

-- One in-person part which will happen on campus in March 2022
+- One LIVE part which will happen online in February/March 2022

 Find out everything you need to know about the MMIs here.